imbus/quizdown-extended/docs/options.md

     primaryColor: 'steelblue',  // primary CSS color
     secondaryColor: '#f2f2f2',  // secondary CSS color
     textColor: 'black',         // text color of some elements
-    buttunColor: 'white',       // The background color of the buttons
+    buttonColor: 'white',       // The background color of the buttons
     locale: null,               // language of the user interface (auto-detect per default)
     enableRetry: true           // allow the user to resubmit answers };